stevenh17/CPSC210/README.md

 As a user, I want to create a category, and add it to a list of categories on my stats circle.

+As a user, I want to select a category and add to its point value.

-As a user, I want to select a category and adjust its point value.
+As a user, I want to select a category and subtract from its point value.

 As a user, I want to be able to display all the categories' point values

+As a user, I want to choose when to save the application to file

+As a user, I want to be able to reload the app to a saved point